A Berger-Wang formula for impulsive switched systems: Conclusion

 \section{Conclusion}

-This paper addresses the stability analysis of impulsive linear switched systems by examining their equivalent representation as weighted discrete-time switched systems.
-We provide two contributions: a converse Lyapunov theorem that characterizes exponential stability via the existence of a Lyapunov function, and a Berger--Wang-type result that establishes the equality between two measures of asymptotic growth, one based on the operator norm and the other on the spectral radius.
-These results are first developed in the general context of weighted discrete-time switched systems and subsequently applied to impulsive linear switched systems.
+This paper addresses the stability analysis of impulsive linear switched systems by examining their representation as weighted discrete-time switched systems. {We provide a Berger--Wang-type result that establishes the equality between two measures of asymptotic growth, one based on the operator norm and the other on the spectral radius.
+This result is} first developed in the general context of weighted discrete-time switched systems and subsequently applied to impulsive linear switched systems.
 In particular, using the Berger--Wang formula, we establish a characterization of exponential stability for impulsive linear switched systems in terms of the sign of their maximal Lyapunov exponent.